-Chantal moved to Los Angeles, California in 2005 to pursue her interest in media production at the Art Institute in Santa Monica.
-Shortly thereafter, she transferred to American Intercontinental University, where she received her Bachelor of Fine Arts in Media Production in 2009, specializing in Digital Film and Post Production.
+Chantal moved to Los Angeles, California in 2005 to pursue her interest in media production at multiple higher education institutions, receiving her Bachelor of Fine Arts in Media Production in 2009, specializing in Digital Film and Post Production.
 She continued to paint, and was introduced to using wood by a fine artist that works on organic materials during a creative exchange session.
 In short order, painting on wood became her preference, enjoying its texture and unpredictability, prompting her long-term experimentation with various paints, wood stains and chemicals.

 Creating is an opportunity to process life.
 I let my daily experiences pass through me onto a forever-preserved medium.
 My paintings are the remnants of human experience: emotional state, physical environment, music, and weather - all aspects of a moment.
 When observing my work, I recall the sacred space present for each piece's inception.